Last updated: June 2026

 When a buyer acquires a business using SBA 7(a), the loan proceeds go directly to pay the seller at closing.
 The buyer does not receive the funds personally.

-The standard acquisition structure using SBA 7(a) looks like this:
+The clean acquisition structure using SBA 7(a) looks like this:

-• The SBA loan covers 70% to 85% of the purchase price.
+• The SBA loan covers 90% of the deal.

-• The seller carries a note for 15% to 30% of the price, on full standby at 0% interest during the loan term.
+• The seller carries a 5% note on full standby at 0% interest, which counts as the rest of the equity injection.

 "Full standby" means the seller receives no payments on their note during the SBA loan term, typically 10 years.
 Regalis Capital achieves full standby seller notes on 90% or more of the deals we work on.
 This is not the default position of most sellers, but it is negotiable with the right deal framing.